handejong/post-kilosort/README.md

 # post-kilosort (PKS)
 Python-based toolkit to import and analyze Neuropixels probes data that was previously processed using Kilosort 3.0.
 It is an alternative to Phy.
 In contrast to Phy it does not have a convenient GUI, instead it is  purely Matplotlib and command-line based.
-It is however very light-weight and highly customizable.
+It is however light-weight and highly customizable.

 Tutorial coming soon!